JacobLondon/hexadecimal/README.md

 $ hd --chr 97
 a

-# RPN-only features calling org on ASCII:
+# RPN-only features calling ord on ASCII:
 $ hd --rpn a ord A ord sub
 32